andreasthoelke/dotfiles/.vim/notes/notes29-09.md

   match(it) "" in markdown syntax to highlight strings

+Image quick view feature
+below was only for nyaovim
   Popup Tooltip UI
    * Hover over the following line and `localleader-gi` /Users/andreas.thoelke/Pictures/download.jpeg

 * Cleanup patched plugings
   * fork the original repo, pull it locally